How chemotherapy works

 - A drip (intravenous infusion) into the bloodstream through a vein

-The chemotherapy drugs circulate all round the body in the bloodstream and can reach cancer cells almost anywhere in the body.
+Chemotherapy drugs that you have in these ways circulate all round the body in the bloodstream.
+They can reach cancer cells almost anywhere in the body.
 This is known as systemic treatment.

 You can find out about other less common ways of having chemotherapy in this section.